Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 ## Install Steam

-In Vanilla OS there are many ways to install the software.
+In Vanilla OS there are many ways to install applications.
 The easiest way is to use [Flatpak](https://flatpak.org), which is a universal package manager for Linux.
 But it is also possible to install Steam using [Apx](https://documentation.vanillaos.org/docs/apx/) the default package manager of Vanilla OS.